 Following are the steps of secondary succession stages:

 Secondary Succession Pioneer Species

 Secondary succession occurs in formerly inhabited areas that were disturbed.
 The disturbance could be fire, flood, or human activities such as farming.
 This type of succession is rapid because the soil is already in place.
 The pioneer species in secondary succession are plants such as grasses, birch trees, and fireweed.
 Organic matters from secondary succession pioneer species improve the soil.
 This enables other plants to move into the areas.
-An example of secondary succession is shown in the figure given below:

 In the above secondary succession figure, two months after a forest fire, the plants that are new are already sprouting or budding the charred logs.

 Primary succession is defined as a change in vegetation that takes place on previously unvegetated terrain.
 A few examples where primary succession comes about include the formation of new islands, new volcanic rock, and on land formed from glacier retreats.
 The initial conditions in primary succession are often harsh, with little or no soil present.
 The site condition changes slowly in response to the vegetation as soil grows.